HersheyTaichou/CodeBible/Office 365/1 Global/Exchange Online.md

 # Exchange Online

-Exchange online is used to connect to Exchange online and run commands against objects in Exchange (Users, Groups, etc)
+The ExchangeOnlineManagement module is used to connect to Exchange Online and run commands against objects in Exchange (Users, Groups, etc)

 ## Install the module